Mridul0001/loop-workplace_Slack/README.md

 7. Write a program to concatenate two strings using (+) operator.
 8. Write a program to find largest of two numbers (use if...else statements).
 9. Write a program to find largest of three numbers (use if...else if...else statements).
-10.Write a program to take three numbers (a, b, c) as input then print "true" if b>a and b<c, print "false" otherwise.
+10. Write a program to take three numbers (a, b, c) as input then print "true" if b>a and b<c, print "false" otherwise.
-11.Write a program to take a number as input and print "true" if number is equal to 1 or 5, print "false" otherwise(use logical or operator).
+11. Write a program to take a number as input and print "true" if number is equal to 1 or 5, print "false" otherwise(use logical or operator).
-12.Write a program to print multiplication table of a number upto 10 (use for loop).
+12. Write a program to print multiplication table of a number upto 10 (use for loop).
-13 Write a program to print sum of digits of a given number (use while loop).
+13. Write a program to print sum of digits of a given number (use while loop).
-14.Write a program to demonstrate how do..while loop is different from for and while loops.
+14. Write a program to demonstrate how do..while loop is different from for and while loops.
-15.Write a program to print multiplication table of 2,3 and 4 (upto 10 multiplications) in a single program (use nested for loop).
+15. Write a program to print multiplication table of 2,3 and 4 (upto 10 multiplications) in a single program (use nested for loop).
-16.Write a program to demonstrate use of 'continue' and 'break' statements in JAVA.
+16. Write a program to demonstrate use of 'continue' and 'break' statements in JAVA.
-17.Write a program showing use of label with 'continue' and 'break'.
+17. Write a program showing use of label with 'continue' and 'break'.
-18.Write a program to demonstrate use of 'switch' statement in JAVA.
+18. Write a program to demonstrate use of 'switch' statement in JAVA.
-19.Write a program to show how type conversion is done in JAVA.
+19. Write a program to show how type conversion is done in JAVA.
-20.Write a program to demonstrate use of 'final' keyword in java.
+20. Write a program to demonstrate use of 'final' keyword in java.
-21.Write a program to demonstrate the role of 'static' keyword in JAVA.
+21. Write a program to demonstrate the role of 'static' keyword in JAVA.
-22.Write a program showing use of constructors in JAVA.
+22. Write a program showing use of constructors in JAVA.
-23.Write a program to show single inheritence in JAVA.
+23. Write a program to show single inheritence in JAVA.
-24.Write a program to show multilevel inheritence in JAVA.
+24. Write a program to show multilevel inheritence in JAVA.
-25.Write a program to show hierarchical inheritence in JAVA.
+25. Write a program to show hierarchical inheritence in JAVA.
+26. Write a program to demonstrate use of 'super' keyword in JAVA.
+27. Write a program to demonstrate use of 'this' keyword in JAVA.
+28. Write a program showing method overloading in JAVA.
+29. Write a program showing method overriding in JAVA.
+30. Write a program to demonstrate use of 'abstract' keyword in JAVA.